giantswarm/docs/src/content/tutorials/fleet-management/cluster-management/cluster-scaling/_index.md

   - How can I scale my workload clusters on Giant Swarm using Karpenter and cluster autoscaler?
 ---

-In Gs we combine cluster autoscaler and karpenter to have the better scaling possible in your workload clusters.
-This tutorial will guide you through the configuration and management of the scaling of your workload clusters on Giant Swarm.
+At Giant Swarm, we combine the [cluster autoscaler](https://github.com/kubernetes/autoscaler) and [karpenter](https://karpenter.sh/) to reach optimal scaling of your workload clusters.
+This tutorial will guide you through the configuration and management of both.